rani-abha/RTSP_Backend/README.md

     ```sh
     python ClientLauncher.py IPAdd 6789 clientport movie.Mjpeg
     ```

-    IPAdd : the IP Address (use 127.0.0.1 if running locally) serverport : the server's port.
+   IPAdd : the IP Address (use 127.0.0.1 if running locally)

 If you are on windows run start.bat